tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/操作指南/管理快照/从快照创建云硬盘_intl_en.md

 ## Overview
-Snapshots are important methods for data sharing and migration.
+Making snapshot is an important method for data sharing and migration.
 Cloud disks created using a snapshot own all data in the snapshot.
 You can use a snapshot to create a cloud disk whose capacity is greater than or equal to that of the snapshot.
 - When you use a snapshot to create a data disk with the same capacity as that of the snapshot, the data disk does not need to be initialized.
-It can be read and written after you [mount](https://intl.cloud.tencent.com/document/product/362/32401) it and choose **Server Management** -> **Storage** -> **Disk Management** to associate it with a CVM.
+To read and write into it, you only need to [mount](https://intl.cloud.tencent.com/document/product/362/32401) it and choose **Server Management** -> **Storage** -> **Disk Management** to associate it with a CVM.
-- When you use a snapshot to create a data disk whose capacity is greater than that of the snapshot, the system only performs block-level disk expansion and does not extend the file system or convert the partition format.
+- When you use a snapshot to create a data disk whose capacity is greater than that of the snapshot, the system only expand the storage block and does not extend the file system or convert the partition format.
 After you [mount](https://intl.cloud.tencent.com/document/product/362/32401) the new data disk, it can only use the file system and data of the source snapshot and cannot use the new disk space.
 You need to manually extend the file system and convert the partition format.
-  For example, if you use a data disk snapshot that uses the MBR partition format and has a capacity of 1 TB to create a 3 TB data disk, you need to format the data disk and use GPT partition because the maximum disk space supported in MBR partition is 2 TB.
-The operation will **delete original data**.
-Therefore, **exercise caution based on your actual requirements**.
+  For example, if you want to a 3 TB data disk by using a data disk snapshot that uses the MBR partition format and has a capacity of 1 TB, you need to format the data disk in GPT partition style because the maximum disk space supported in MBR partition style is 2 TB.
+Please note that this operation will **delete original data**.

 This document describes how to use a snapshot to create a cloud disk on the [Snapshot List](https://console.cloud.tencent.com/cvm/snapshot) page.
 When [creating a cloud disk](https://intl.cloud.tencent.com/document/product/362/5744), you can configure the **Snapshots** parameter to specify a snapshot for creating the cloud disk.